-What is it about fall that makes us want to get back to our roots as a farming society and pick our own produce?
+What is it about fall that makes us want to get back to our roots as a farming society and pick your own produce?
 In Columbus, we're lucky to have so many places with ample harvest nearby, so pull on your booties, oversized sweaters and scarves to enjoy plenty of fun at the selection of pumpkin patches and farms in the Greater Columbus area.

 Circle S Farms (Grove City): Beginning in October, hop on a wheelchair-accessible hayride between the parking lot and pumpkin patch to find the perfect pumpkin at Circle S. Additional opportunities for family fun include corn and sunflower mazes, a petting zoo and fun barn.
 Be on the lookout for 2021 hours and pricing here.

 Hann Farms (Obetz): Hann Farms offers u-pick tomatoes, green beans and peppers to round out your produce options this fall.
-Patrons are invited to bring their own bags for easier picking, and asked to note that the farm accepts only cash or check.
+Patrons are invited to bring their own bags for easier picking and are asked to note that the farm accepts only cash or check.
 Stay up-to-date on the latest offerings here.

 Hidden Creek Farms (Sunbury): This working farm is all about fall fun!
-They grow a variety of pumpkins, from tiny to extra-large in a range of colors including green, blue, white and all shades or orange.
+They grow a variety of pumpkins, from tiny to extra-large in a range of colors including green, blue, white and all shades of orange.
 Plus, they have unique gourds, corn and straw bales for decorating.
 Enhanced fall fun activities are offered Wednesday through Sunday, including hayrides, pumpkin slide, pumpkin tunnel, straw maze, farm animals and more.
-Check out hours here.
+Check out the hours here.

 Lehner Pumpkin Farms (Delaware): Lehner offers a 15-acre u-pick patch, featuring all sizes of pumpkins, from pumpkin pie pumpkins to large carving options, as well as gourds and large squash.
 Those who don't want to pick can also choose from a selection that have been pre-picked and washed.
 The property also offers additional activities like corn mazes, farm animals, barrel rides and more, even on weeknights.
 Plus, pets are permitted on the premises and most activities (as well as restrooms) are easily accessible for both strollers and wheelchairs.
-Check out a full slate of activities and calendar of special events here.
+Check out a full slate of activities and a calendar of special events here.

 Lohstroh Family Farms (Mt.
 Sterling): Weekends, beginning Sept.
-25 through October, at Lohstroh feature u-pick pumpkins, a corn maze, tractor train, food and more family fun.
+24 through October, at Lohstroh feature u-pick pumpkins, a corn maze, tractor train, food and more family fun.
 Find additional details here.

-Miller's Country Gardens (Delaware): On Saturdays and Sundays in October, Miller's invites you to take a ride in their hay wagon out to their pumpkin field to pick your own pumpkin.
+Miller's Country Gardens (Delaware): On Saturdays and Sundays in October, Miller's invites you to ride in their hay wagon out to their pumpkin field to pick your own pumpkin.
 Whether you need them for making pies, decorating or carving Jack-O-Lanterns, Miller's has you covered.
 Learn more here.

 Ochs Fruit Farm (Lancaster): Ochs has a wide variety of pears available to pick this fall if you're looking for a different sort of crunch.
 While you're there, be sure to grab a few gallons of their delicious pear cider as well!
 Inventory is updated regularly on their Facebook page.

 Pigeon Roost Farm (Hebron): Pigeon Roost is the ultimate hub of fall fun, with its Great Pumpkin Fun Center offering a wide range of activities like a corn maze, tractor-pulled wagon rides, paintball, face painting and more.
-All activities and pumpkin purchases are credit card only.
+All activities and pumpkin purchases are credit cards only.
 Check out the full slate of offerings to help plan your trip here.

-Van Buren Acres (Hebron): This family owned and operated farm has activities for kids and kids-at-heart with a pumpkin patch, corn maze, sunflower trail, cow train and more.
+Van Buren Acres (Hebron): This family-owned and operated farm has activities for kids and kids-at-heart with a pumpkin patch, corn maze, sunflower trail, cow train and more.
 Admission is $9 with hours Wednesday - Sunday 10 a.m.-7 p.m. and by appointment, through Oct.
 31. Learn more here.